natalieagus/50002/docs/Labs/verilog/lab1.md

 Nothing stretches or shrinks at runtime.
 If widths do not match, Verilog will apply its truncation/extension rules (see below), which may compile but can silently change which wires are actually connected.

+{:.note}
+The following sections about array manipulation is actually the materials of later labs, but it is essential to introduce it now for the Verilog version since we are working with flattened arrays due to reasons listed [below](#2d-arrays).

 ### Array duplication and concatenation